eslint/eslint/docs/rules/no-underscore-dangle.md

 This rule has an object option:

-* `"allow"` allows specified identifiers to have dangling underscores
+-   `"allow"` allows specified identifiers to have dangling underscores
-* `"allowAfterThis": false` (default) disallows dangling underscores in members of the `this` object
+-   `"allowAfterThis": false` (default) disallows dangling underscores in members of the `this` object
-* `"allowAfterSuper": false` (default) disallows dangling underscores in members of the `super` object
+-   `"allowAfterSuper": false` (default) disallows dangling underscores in members of the `super` object
-* `"allowAfterThisConstructor": false` (default) disallows dangling underscores in members of the `this.constructor` object
+-   `"allowAfterThisConstructor": false` (default) disallows dangling underscores in members of the `this.constructor` object
-* `"enforceInMethodNames": false` (default) allows dangling underscores in method names
+-   `"enforceInMethodNames": false` (default) allows dangling underscores in method names
+-   `"allowFunctionParams": false` (default) disallows dangling underscores in first letter of function parameter name

 ### allow